Come and Meet CloudQuery at RSA Conference 2025 in San Francisco Learn more ❯

 For this step, you will need the API key and the token from the Trello Power-Up created above, and a connection string to a PostgreSQL database.

-Log in to CloudQuery Cloud and from the Syncs tab, create a new Sync.
+Log into the CloudQuery Platform and from the Syncs tab, create a new Sync.

 First, define the destination.
 Since the plan is to sync to a PostgreSQL database, you can leave the defaults and just fill in the connection string in the Secrets section.
 If you use Neon, it will probably look like this:

-In the next step, select the Trello source plugin.
-It's default config will load and all you need to do is to fill in the API key and the token in the Secrets section again.
+In the next step, select the Trello source integration.
+The default config will load and all you need to do is to fill in the API key and the token in the Secrets section again.

 With the configuration ready, progress to the next page, and run the sync.
 It should only take a few seconds for the sync to finish.
 You can then connect to the PostgreSQL database and explore the synced data.